 PHASE II Verification and Auditing

-If you are selected to participate in Phase II, it is highly recommended that you begin Phase III – the Grand Prize Entry right away to allow plenty of time.
-The deadline for the Grand Prize Entry is November 11, 2016.
+If you are selected to participate in Phase II, it is highly recommended that you begin Phase III – the Grand Champion Entry right away to allow plenty of time.
+The deadline for the Grand Champion Entry is November 9, 2018.

 The individual conducting the audit will contact the top three companies of each group to set up a date and time to meet at the company to verify and audit the following information:

-1. Mileage for your entry will be verified against the quarterly International Fuel Tax Agreement (IFTA) mileage reports on file at your company.
-The mileage that should be used is from July 1, 2015 through June 30, 2016.
+1. The mileage that should be used is from July 1, 2017 through June 30, 2018.
 Visiting auditors will simply review the total mileage and verify that mileage against the total mileage on your entry form.

 Should an auditor determine that an error was made in accurately completing the entry form, he/she will notify the appropriate representative of the Maine Motor Transport Association.
 Should that entry be disqualified, the next best entry will be selected and placed in line for one of three plaques in the respective group.

 The auditor assigned to verify your entry will schedule the audit with the person submitting the entry.
 Auditors will not copy or distribute any information obtained during the auditing process.
 When verifying mileage and/or accident data, the auditor will be prohibited from photocopying or reproducing any information obtained during the audit and is only there to verify the data supplied on the entry form.